symfony/symfony-docs/book/testing.rst

         // Assert that the response is a redirect to /demo/contact
         $this->assertTrue(
             $client->getResponse()->isRedirect('/demo/contact'),
-            'response is NOT a redirect to /demo/contact' );
+            'response is a redirect to /demo/contact'
+        );
         // ...or simply check that the response is a redirect to any URL
         $this->assertTrue($client->getResponse()->isRedirect());